2024 Indonesian Basketball League

-The 2024 Indonesian Basketball League (or IBL Tokopedia for sponsorship reasons) is the ninth season of Indonesian top domestic basketball league since the re-branding by Starting5.
-It is also the 21st IBL season overall since its establishment in 2003.
-The season began on January 13 and scheduled to end in August 2024 with two breaks, one in February due to the general election and FIBA Asia Cup qualifiers and another due to Eid al-Fitr and lebaran.
-All Indonesian cup will be started on September 22 and scheduled to end in October 6.
+The 2024 Indonesian Basketball League (known as IBL Tokopedia for sponsorship reasons) was the ninth season of Indonesian top domestic basketball league, the Indonesian Basketball League, since the re-branding by Starting5.
+It was also the 21st IBL season overall since its establishment in 2003.
+The season began on January 13 and ended in August 2024 with two breaks, one in February due to the general election and FIBA Asia Cup qualifiers and another due to Eid al-Fitr and lebaran.
+All Indonesian Cup, featuring all local players, was played from 22 September to 6 October.
 Pelita Jaya Jakarta won both final and cup this year with their players, Anthony Beane and Brandon Jawato as the respective MVPs.

 Rule changes

 Just before the season started, the IBL made numerous adjustments to the league's rules, including introducing some new ones.
 The move was intended to boost the league's overall competitiveness while maintaining balance and fair competition.